-We knew the day would eventually come but we didn’t think that it would arrive this soon.
-Today the Supreme Court of the United States of America freed gamblers from coast to coast by making sports betting 100% legal.
-It’s now up to each individual state to decide if they want to allow their residents the freedom to wager on things like NFL football or the 2020 Olympics in Tokyo.
+We knew the day would eventually come but we didn’t think it would arrive this soon.
+Today the Supreme Court of the United States of America freed citizens from coast to coast by making sports betting 100% legal.
+It’s now up to each individual state to choose if they want to allow their residents the freedom to wager on things like NFL football or the 2020 Olympics in Tokyo.

-The process began a few years ago when New Jersey filed a dispute against the 1992 law that basically gave Nevada a monopoly on sports gambling by declaring them exempt from federal restrictions on single sport wagering.
-The three other states that were given the same exemption?
+The process began a few years ago when New Jersey filed a dispute against the 1992 law basically giving Nevada a monopoly by declaring them exempt from federal restrictions on single sport wagering.
+The three other states given the same exemption?
 Delaware, Oregon, and the gambling mecca of the west, Montana.
 A strange list indeed.

-Anyway, everyone’s favorite political butter ball Chris Christie led the charge to the Supreme Court arguing that the 1992 law was unconstitutional and should be struck down.
-Today the justices agreed with him, specifically quoting the “anti-commandeering” provision of the U.S. Constitution that states that the federal government only has the powers that have been granted to it in the Constitution itself.
-Since there’s nothing in there about gambling, the Feds have zero jurisdiction on this one.
+Anyway, everyone’s favorite political butter ball Chris Christie led the charge to the Supreme Court arguing the 1992 law was unconstitutional and should be struck down.
+Today the justices agreed with him, specifically quoting the “anti-commandeering” provision of the U.S. Constitution stating the federal government only has powers granted to it in the document itself.
+Since nothing discusses gambling, the Feds have zero jurisdiction on this one.
 Thank you, 10th Amendment!

-Therefore, there wasn’t a single legal principle justifying continuing the ban and the vote was 6-3 in favor of repealing it.
-Christie and the 18 states who supported him were ecstatic that they are finally able to offer gambling in their jurisdictions, with Butter Ball tweeting out, “A great day for the rights of states and their people to make their own decisions”.
+Consequently, there wasn’t a single legal principle justifying continuing the ban and the vote was 6-3 in favor of repealing it.
+Christie and the 18 states supporting him were ecstatic they are finally able to open up in their respective jurisdictions, with Butter Ball tweeting out, “A great day for the rights of states and their people to make their own decisions”.
 Chalk one up for the good guys.

 And who were the three old malcontents who didn’t want to turn the country into a sprawling Vegas Strip?
 That would be Justice Ruth Bader Ginsburg, Justice Sonia Sotomayor, and Justice Stephen Breyer, who probably also don’t like to drink booze, go to amusement parks, or have any fun whatsoever.
 You guys definitely aren’t invited to the barbecue next time.